Gammerdinger/Introduction_to_Unix_and_programming/Day_3/README.md

 ## Conclusion

 At this point, you have a solid underpinning of the types the things you can do in the Unix command line and also have a flavor the the types of tools in many programming languages.
 There are small thing here and there that I have not mentioned, but I think I have covered the big picture.
 You are welcome to always use this as a resource and if you find a mistake please notify me so that I can update it.
-Thank you and I hope you have found this tutorial into Unix and Progamming useful.
+Thank you and I hope you have found this tutorial into Unix and progamming useful.